-For information to be valuable, its quantity is not as important as its relevance and its volume is not as important as its timeliness.
-Leaders must know how much information is enough, what its focus is, what it indicates, and what its bearing is on the decisions that need to be made.
-They also must know when the limits of information have been reached and when its application requires discernment, deliberation, and judgment.
+For information to be valuable, its quantity is not as important as its relevance and its volume is not as important as its utility.
+Leaders must know how much information is enough, how accurate is it, what its focus is, what it indicates, and what its bearing is on the decisions that need to be made.
+They also must know when the use limits of information have been reached and when its application requires discernment, deliberation, and judgment.
 The similarity between information and structure is obvious: The right amount of the right kind is critical to organizational effectiveness.
+Yet, for all leaders, there is a point in time when the risk must be taken and a decision made.

-At every level of activity, there is a complex recurring geometric pattern.
-Quantum scientists often identify this pattern in the language of fractals.
-Fractals are embedded in every element and process of life.
-Although complex, they exert an influence on order and chaos in the universe and are evident in the action of planets and stars, plants and animals, even the beat pattern of a human heart.
-Our understanding of fractals and their application to organizations flies in the face of every organizational model.
-True fractal organizations generally represent minimal and flat hierarchies and both generate and distribute accountability and performance strategically and equitably throughout the organization.
+At every level of activity in any system, there is a complex recurring geometric pattern.
+Quantum scientists often identify this pattern in the language of fractals, previously discussed in this chapter.
+Fractals are represented in every element and process of life.
+Although complex, they exert a simple and direct influence on order and chaos in the universe and are evident in the action of planets and stars, plants and animals, even in the rhythm pattern of a human heart and the cellular work of mitochondria.
+Our understanding of fractals and their application to organizations flies in the face of every traditional organizational model.
+True fractal organizations generally represent minimal and simple hierarchies (vertical and horizontal), and both, in the continual dance of balance, generate and distribute accountability and performance strategically and equitably throughout the organization.
 In more traditional models, including the organizational charts and job descriptions associated with them, a more concerted effort is made to exclude from organizational life the normative disorder, fluidity, and chaos that lies just below the surface.
-Yet no matter how rigorous the structure, the turbulence, fluidity, and even chaos burst through and create creative discordance and confusion, making nonsense of efforts to control it.
+Yet no matter how rigorous the structure, the turbulence, fluidity, and even chaos burst through and generate creative discordance and confusion, making nonsense of any effort to control it.